Richardinho/open-ssl-guide/README.md

 # The certificate will be written to this directory using a filename of the serial number with .pem attached
 new_certs_dir = <directory>

-# File to use as a database.
-# command line option: curiously there isn't one!
-database = <file-path>

 # The CA certificate.
 Not (I think) where certificates are created (new_certs_dir).
 # command line option: -cert